c4ss1uslab/digitalgarden/src/site/notes/writings/a short philosophy on privilege - having, building, sharing.md

 #### **level 1:** acknowledging basic conditions about growing up in the context you did.

 like everyone else - each with their own distinct set - growing up, i had several privileges:
-##### privileges under my parents' control:
+##### privileges somewhat under my parents' control:

 - having my own room during 95% of my childhood/teenage years
 - pretty liberal parents (not dogmatic, mostly allowed me to explore my interests)
 - access to electronics from an early age
 - incentive and support to practice sports/develop myself athletically
-- allowed time/freedom to self-educate through screens and games
+- allowed time/freedom to self-educate through screens (anime, PC) and games
 - lots of HQs available at home
 - a lot of time alone
 - education at reasonably good, standard modern private/middle class schools